Pterygium Surgery Brisbane

 Are you struggling with Pterygium?

-A pterygium is a benign growth that overlays the white of the eye, sometimes encroaching over the clear window of the eye (the cornea).
-Patients will often describe a red eye and usually experience irritation.
-We recommend surgical removal before it grows across your vision.
+A pterygium is a fleshy, benign growth that overlays the white of the eye, sometimes encroaching over the clear window of the eye (the cornea).
+It often grows from the corner of the eye, eventually covering the surface of the eye with a pink or red growth.
+Patients will often describe a red eye and usually experience anything from minor irritation to recurrent pain.
+Some patients also report a gritty feeling or the sensation that they have something like a foreign body stuck in their eye.

-During your initial assessment appointment, we’ll go into more detail on what to expect during the surgery, including answering any questions you may have.
+During your initial assessment appointment, we’ll go into more detail on what to expect during the surgery, including answering any questions you may have about preparation and recovery.
+You’ll be given a thorough examination, and Dr Ryan will explain your treatment options as well as any recovery instructions you will need.

 Why trust Dr Ryan with your Pterygium Surgery?